-The third, fourth and fifth Science and Technology Basic Plan of the Japanese government, in an attempt to lure outstanding students and experienced professionals form within and outside Japan, states as one of their numerical targets to implement financial aid for doctorate students attending the latter part of the course: "We will strive to enable 20 percent of doctoral students to receive an amount equivalent to their living expenses."
+The Fifth Science and Technology Basic Plan of the Japanese government, in an attempt to lure outstanding students and experienced professionals form within and outside Japan, states as one of their numerical targets to implement financial aid for doctoral students attending the latter part of the course (hereinafter referred to as "doctoral students"): "We will strive to enable 20 percent of doctoral students to receive an amount equivalent to their living expenses."
+Accordingly, there is a need to expand the employment and improve the treatment of doctoral students as research assistants (RAs) in universities and research and development agencies.
+Moreover, the Comprehensive Package to Strengthen Research Capacity and Support Young Researchers (formulated on January 23, 2020, by the Council for Science, Technology and Innovation) sets the objective of "enabling in the future doctoral students who so wish to be paid amounts commensurate with their living costs," and as a specific measure cites "promoting the securement of an appropriate salary level for RAs and so on paid from competitive research funds and joint research funds."